marckassay/sots/README.md

 # sots

-sots (Sequence of Time Segments) is a JS module that allows you to structure complex sequences of time segments.
+sots (Sequence of Time Segments) is a node module that allows you to structure complex sequences of time segments.
 By chaining sots' `add` and `group` methods, a complex sequence can be created with little development time on your end.

 sots is capable of being stateful relative to individual time segments, states can be momentary or non-momentary.
 When setting states, you can use a string or a number type.
 And when its a number type you have the option to set sots' to use the Bitwise AND comparison operator.
 This is beneficial, if for instance, you're setting states using binary Enums.

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/marckassay/sots/blob/master/LICENSE) [![npm version](https://img.shields.io/npm/v/sots.svg?style=flat)](https://www.npmjs.com/package/sots)

-## Caveat

-If your host project has rxjs 6 as a dependency and because the latest version of sots depends on rxjs 5, you may need to install `rxjs-compat` for your host project if receiving compile errors.

 ## Install